 By Maryelle Demongeot

-"I want to say there is no shortage now and in the future."
-(Reuters)For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Pressure has also come as investors sell oil and other commodities and move cash into safer investments amid turmoil in financial markets.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.